10+ Things to Do in Lexington & Concord, MA

 Hancock Clarke House

 You know about Paul Revere’s famous ride, right?
 Well, the Hancock Clarke House, home of Reverends John Hancock and Jonas Clarke, was Paul Revere’s destination that night.
-John Hancock and Samuel Adams were visiting at Reverend Clarke's that night, and Paul Revere and William Dawes were sent to warn these legendary Patriots of the arrival of the British troops.
+John Hancock and Samuel Adams were visiting Reverend Clarke, and Paul Revere and William Dawes were sent to warn these legendary Patriots of the arrival of the British troops.

 Lexington Battle Green

 Visit the place where the first shots of the battle of Lexington and Concord were fired in 1775, in an event that would start the Revolutionary War.
-Today Lexington Battle Green is a public park and a National Historic Landmark, and is a quick must-visit stop for history buffs.
+Today Lexington Battle Green is a public park and a National Historic Landmark.
+A quick must-visit stop for history buffs.

 Scottish Rite Masonic Museum & Library

 Like many of the attractions in Lexington and Concord, this is one for the history buffs.
 This free-entry American history museum has a particular focus on Masonic history, but it also contains artifacts and documents of more general interest.
-They host an ever-changing roster of special exhibits that tell the story of Lexington's history in addition to more specialized topics.
+The museum hosts an ever-changing roster of special exhibits that tell the story of Lexington's history.

 Concord Attractions